People always ask me about my daily routine.

 Although a worthwhile productivity talk requires more words than this post can hold, I’ll share about my daily routine and my life at the studio. …which will give a little insight into my disciplines for productivity.

-If you have more questions after reading this, please post them in the comments below and I will respond.
+If you have more questions after reading this, please send us an email.

 I try to wake up every day at 6:30 am.

-Occasionally, I cheat and wake up at 7, but since I started my webcomic, I’ve been very disciplined.
+Occasionally, I cheat and wake up at 7, but since I started my webcomic (Greg The Megabeaver’s Prehistoric Sideshow), I’ve been very disciplined.

 I make a pot of Trader Joe’s Organic Bolivian Coffee, work on my comic for three hours (caffeinating all the while), groom, pour another cup of coffee to go and leave for work.

-My sweet wife Angie usually makes a brown-bag lunch for me so I can get the most out of my lunch break. (…more on this in a later post.)
+I usually brown-bag-it so I can get the most out of my lunch break. (…more on this in a later post.)

 Occasionally, I schedule breakfast or phone calls with close friends before work.
 Close friends are pretty much the only ones that override the otherwise selfish guarding of my morning time.
 The meaning of life is relationships, right?